 “Advancements in IoT are shifting this paradigm.
 Innovations in sensors now make it possible for valuable health information to be continuously collected from individuals.

-“Through our research partnerships with biomedical engineering programs at nearby UNC-Chapel Hill and NC State University, CareYaya is working on field testing several promising IoT sensors and devices that help with everything from fall prevention to medication reminders, biometric monitoring of heart rate and blood pressure, even mental health and depression early warning systems through observing trends in wake-up times.
+“I see a lot of trends emerging in IoT innovation for the elderly to live longer at home and avoid institutionalization into a nursing home or assisted living facility,” Shah said.
+Through research partnerships with university biomedical engineering programs, CareYaya is field testing IoT sensors and devices that help with everything from fall prevention to medication reminders, biometric monitoring of heart rate and blood pressure—even mental health and depression early warning systems through observing trends in wake-up times.

-“This capacity to rapidly support new apps is happening so early in the deployment cycle that new technologies and infrastructure deployment can happen almost immediately, rather than after decades of soaking it in.
-With its widespread applicability, it will be feasible to deliver 5G even to rural areas and remote facilities far more quickly than with previous Gs.”
+“This capacity to rapidly support new apps is happening so early in the deployment cycle that new technologies and infrastructure deployment can happen almost immediately, rather than after decades of soaking it in,” he said.
+“With its widespread applicability, it will be feasible to deliver 5G even to rural areas and remote facilities far more quickly than with previous Gs.”

-With an overwhelming amount of data involved, not all IoT developers and users have begun to fully optimize the data they can now access.
+With its real-time collection of thousands of data points, the IoT solutions strategy focuses heavily on managing metadata about products and services.
+But the overwhelming amount of data involved means not all IoT developers and users have begun to fully optimize the data they can now access.

-Sam Dillard, senior product manager of IoT and edge at InfluxData, a data platform provider for IoT and in-depth analytics use cases, believes that as connected IoT devices expand globally, tech companies will need to find smarter ways to store, manage, and analyze the data produced by the Internet of Things.
+Sam Dillard, senior product manager of IoT and edge at InfluxData, a data platform provider for IoT and in-depth analytics use cases, believes that as connected IoT devices expand globally, tech companies will need to find smarter ways to store, manage and analyze the data produced by the Internet of Things.

 “All IoT devices generate time-stamped (or time series) data,” Dillard said.
-“The explosion of this type of data, fueled by the need for more analytics, has accelerated the demand for specialized IoT platforms.
+“The explosion of this type of data, fueled by the need for more analytics, has accelerated the demand for specialized IoT platforms.”

-“By 2025, there’s projected to be ~60 billion connected devices around the world, the vast majority of which will be connected to IoT platforms.
-Storing this data is the first hurdle.
-Making it all sync together seamlessly is the challenge that organizations face next year as IoT deployments continue to scale at a rapid pace.”
+By 2025, around 60 billion connected devices are projected to be deployed worldwide—the vast majority of which will be connected to IoT platforms, he said.
+Organizations will have to figure out ways to store the data and make it all sync together seamlessly as IoT deployments continue to scale at a rapid pace.